linzhi2013/MitoZ/version_2.3/INSTALL.md

 # 3. Install from source code

-**Warning: this way of installation can be depressing and time-wasting**
+**Warning: this way of installation can be depressing and time-wasting.**

-**If you run into troubles with MitoZ installed with from source code, which probably because of a broken `mitozEnv` environment.**
+**If you run into troubles with MitoZ installed from source code, it is probably because of a broken `mitozEnv` environment.** ** See https://github.com/linzhi2013/MitoZ/issues/84 and https://github.com/linzhi2013/MitoZ/issues/80#issuecomment-690376705 as examples.

 **Strongly recommend to use the Docker version instead!!
-You're a researcher focusing on biological questions, and surely you don't want to waste your time on  softwares installation.** See https://github.com/linzhi2013/MitoZ/issues/84 and https://github.com/linzhi2013/MitoZ/issues/80#issuecomment-690376705 as examples.
+You're a researcher focusing on biological questions, and surely you don't want to waste your time on  softwares installation.